-Profit in the third quarter of 2020 was €309 million, compared to a net loss of €832 million in the third quarter of 2019.
-Profit before tax was €482 million, compared to a loss before tax of €687 million in the prior year quarter.
+Profit in the third quarter of 2020 was € 317 million, compared to a net loss of € 832 million in the third quarter of 2019.
+Profit before tax was € 494 million, compared to a loss before tax of € 687 million in the prior year quarter.
 Net revenues grew by 13 % year-on-year, accompanied by a 10 % reduction in noninterest expenses versus the prior year.
-Adjusted profit before tax, which excludes specific revenue items, transformation charges and restructuring and severance, was €826 million compared to a loss of €84 million in the prior year quarter.
+Adjusted profit before tax1, which excludes specific revenue items, transformation charges and restructuring and severance, was € 838 million compared to a loss of € 84 million in the prior year quarter.

 These results were driven by profit growth in the Core Bank, together with lower losses in the Capital Release Unit.
-Core Bank profit before tax rose nearly three-fold year-on-year to €909 million and adjusted profit before tax1 grew by 87 % to €1.2 billion.
+Core Bank profit before tax rose nearly three-fold year-on-year to €921 million and adjusted profit before tax1 grew by 89 % to €1.2 billion.
 Core Bank net revenues grew 9 % with noninterest expenses down 4 % year-on-year.

-The Capital Release Unit reported a loss before tax of € 427 million versus € 1.0 billion in the prior year quarter, with the year-on-year improvement driven primarily by lower noninterest expenses.
+The Capital Release Unit reported a loss before tax of €427 million versus €1.0 billion in the prior year quarter, with the yearon-year improvement driven primarily by lower noninterest expenses.

-During the quarter, the Capital Release Unit further reduced leverage exposure from €102 billion to €90 billion.
+During the quarter, the Capital Release Unit further reduced leverage exposure from € 102 billion to € 90 billion.
 Since the third quarter of 2019, leverage exposure has been reduced by approximately half, or €87 billion.
-Risk weighted assets (RWAs) were reduced from €43 billion to €39 billion in the quarter, and were down by €17 billion or 30 % year-on-year.
-The bank reaffirmed its target for RWAs of €38 billion in the Capital Release Unit by year-end 2020.
+Risk weighted assets (RWAs) were reduced from € 43 billion to € 39 billion in the quarter, and were down by € 17 billion or 30 % year-on-year.
+The bank reaffirmed its target for RWAs of € 38 billion in the Capital Release Unit by year-end 2020.

-For the first nine months of 2020, profit was $\le$ 435 million, versus a net loss of $\le$ 3.8 billion in the prior year period.
-In 2019, nine-month profit included valuation adjustments on deferred tax assets of $\le$ 2.4 billion, versus $\le$ 25 million in the current year period, and goodwill impairments of $\le$ 1.0 billion related to the bank's transformation strategy which did not recur in the current year period.
+For the first nine months of 2020, profit was \in 397 million, versus a net loss of \in 3.8 billion in the prior year period.
+In 2019, nine-month profit included valuation adjustments on deferred tax assets of \in 2.4 billion, versus \in 25 million in the current year period, and goodwill impairments of \in 1.0 billion related to the bank's transformation strategy which did not recur in the current year period.

-Nine-month profit before tax was €846 million, compared to a loss before tax of €1.3 billion in the first nine months of 2019.
+Nine-month profit before tax was \in 781 million, compared to a loss before tax of \in 1.3 billion in the first nine months of 2019.
 The year-on-year improvement reflects the non-recurrence of the aforementioned goodwill impairments in 2019, lower adjusted costs excluding transformation charges and revenue growth.
 This was partly offset by higher provision for credit losses in the first nine months of 2020.
-Adjusted profit before tax1 was €1.5 billion versus €607 million in the prior year period.
+Adjusted profit before tax1 was \in 1.5 billion versus \in 607 million in the prior year period.

-The Core Bank generated profit before tax of €2.6 billion in the first nine months of 2020, up from €971 million in the prior year period while adjusted profit before tax grew 40 % to €3.2 billion.
+The Core Bank generated profit before tax of \in 2.6 billion in the first nine months of 2020, up from \in 971 million in the prior year period while adjusted profit before tax1 grew 37 % to \in 3.1 billion.

-The Capital Release Unit made a loss before tax of €1.8 billion in the first nine months of 2020, versus a loss before tax of €2.3 billion in the prior year period.
+The Capital Release Unit made a loss before tax of \in 1.8 billion in the first nine months of 2020, versus a loss before tax of \in 2.3 billion in the prior year period.

-&lt;sup>1 For a description of this and other non-GAAP financial measures, see 'Non-GAAP financial measures
+1 For a description of this and other non-GAAP financial measures, see 'Non-GAAP financial measures'